15astro/hadoop-using-ansible/README.md

 This projet was created when I was newbie to both Hadoop and Ansible.
 This playbook was created to automate the process to setup hadoop cluster for testing purpose.

+I remember setting up Hadoop clusters for version 2.7.1 using this playbook.

 # Setup hadoop in pseudo-distributed mode using Ansible
 This ansible playbook helps you to setup hadoop on local machine in hadoop in pseudo-distributed mode.